 Tricks & Tips

-- With Power up and Smasher, it probably never has to test for Unstable.
+- With Power Up and Smasher, it probably never has to test for Unstable.

-Other faction models
+Other Khador models